JosephKuchar/StatCan-WDS/README.md

 # StatTables
-This is, for now, just a place to store simple scripts as templates for accessing the StatCan API.
-Last updated Feb.
-10th, 2020.
+This is, for now, just a place to store simple scripts as templates for accessing the StatCan Web Data Service (API).
+The ultimate goal is to develop a Python package to make it more convenient to access the API.